 - CLAS Units can nominate up to two CLAS students.

 - Students’ majors do not have to match their faculty mentors’ affiliation.
 It is the responsibility of the student to find a faculty mentor.
 All faculty mentors must be in CLAS.
+Students may work with more than one co-mentor, provided that their primary mentor is in CLAS.

 - Applications are submitted through the mentor’s Unit.